yadhu1961/BLED112_SensorData_Embedded_Linux/ble_host_code/README.md

 Steps for running the ble code in the linux board.

-How to set up and run the B&R Middleware
+How to set up and run the Middleware
 Steps for running the ble code in the linux board.

 Connect the dongle to board(Running Linux).